 A switch with UDLD prevents this type of loop by shutting down the port where a unidirectional link is detected.
 This keeps your network stable and more resilient against common causes of fiber-link errors.

 Meraki uses OSPF routing which directs packets by determining the lowest-cost path to a destination.
 However, in situations where multiple equal-cost paths are available, some paths may be underutilized.

-With Equal-Cost Multi-Path (ECMP), the traffic can be load-balanced across multiple equal-cost paths, which promotes greater network efficiency.
+With Equal-Cost Multi-Path (ECMP), traffic is automatically load-balanced across up to 16 OSPF-learned paths which promote greater network efficiency.